01Pollux/Godot-BehaviourTree/README.md

 * Call `behaviour_tree.execute_tree()` in whatever logic / event you want.

+## Auto-initialized Tree
+* Create a node of type `BehaviourTreeHolder`.

+* Set the `Target Node` to it's parent or root.
+(It's advised to use root unqiue scene rather than using the main scene/subscene).

+* Set the `Behaviour Tree` to the resource in file or generate one by right clicking it.
+(It's advised to use a file generated behaviour tree to be able to debug the tree at runtime).

 ## Adding custom nodes
 * Check the **/test/** in the github repository for the example.